scollier/Summit2014OSEonOSPViaHeat/scott/03-Configure-Host-Networking.md

 **Set up the interfaces on the server:**

 Ensure the *ifcfg-em1* and *ifcfg-br-em1* files look as follows.
-The ifcfg-br-em1 file will have to be created.
+The ifcfg-br-em1 file will have to be created - it does not exist out of box.
+The two files on the host should look exactly the same as what is listed below.

         /etc/sysconfig/network-scripts/ifcfg-br-em1